Bradoqguido/Service-AST-ReportBuilder/README.md

       "children": [
         {
           "node_type": "line_row",
-          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."], "children": []
+          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."]
         },
         {
           "node_type": "line_row",
-          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."], "children": []
+          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."]
         },
         {
           "node_type": "line_row",
-          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."], "children": []
+          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."]
         },
         {
           "node_type": "line_row",
-          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."], "children": []
+          "content": ["It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."]
         }
       ]
     },